SplitVICE/movies-interface/Readme.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)
 # Description
-Movies interface is a tiny web server piece of software which will allow you to stream videos stored in your computer on local network.
+Movies Interface is a tiny software for web servers which allow you to stream videos stored in your computer on the local network.
 # Technical specs
-Movies interface is written in PHP and has a Apache web server dependency to work.
-You must install this software by your own by installing Apache2 software or XAMPP.
+Movies Interface needs a web server host software to run.
+It has been developed as running on Apache2.
+Therefore Apache2 software should be used to ensure correct functionality.
 # Setup
+### Web Server setup
+- Go to XAMPP oficial website and download XAMPP at <https://www.apachefriends.org/>
+- Select at least Apache service to be installed.
+- Go to the folder where XAMPP was installed and locate "htdocs" folder.
+- Delete all contents inside this page and place Movies Interface files inside (not a folder called Movies Interface with the files.
+Copy the Movies Interface's files themselves inside "htdocs").
+- Open XAMPP and start Apache service by pressing the "Start" button.
+- If everything was ok, you should now see Movies Interface's user interface by typing "localhost" on your web browser.
+### Movies Interface setup
 To configure Movies Interface open the file "config.ini".
 ![alt text](https://dl.dropboxusercontent.com/s/yi01tmnnk7cmkjf/movies-interface-001.png?dl=0)
 You will find the following code lines to edit: